 Indeterminate tomatoes, as their name implies, continue growing and producing fruit for an indeterminate amount of time.
 Their vines can grow up to 12 feet in length and they can produce yields all season long – up until the first frost of fall.

-Indeterminate tomatoes can be supported by pre-made tomato cages or stakes to help promote healthy growth and high yields, as well as making harvesting more convenient.
+Indeterminate tomatoes can be supported by pre-made tomato cages or stakes to help promote healthy growth and high yields, as well as make harvesting more convenient.

 Rather than being grown in containers, their sprawling vines need a garden patch.